ItaiAxelrad/remote-sensing/posts/raster-classification.md

 ## Unsupervised classification: k-means

 In the absence of training data, an unsupervised classification can be carried out.
-Unsupervised classification methods assign classes based on inherent structures in the data without resorting to training of the algorithm.
+Unsupervised classification methods assign classes based on inherent structures in the data without resorting to the training of the algorithm.
 One such method, the k-means method, divides data into clusters based on Euclidean distances from cluster means in a feature space.

 ### More information on the theory behind k-means clustering

-We will use the same layers (from the covs rasterBrick) as in the Random Forest classification for this classification example.
-As before, we need to extract all values into a data.frame.
-But this time we will extract all values, since we are not limited to a training dataset.
+We will use the same layers (from the covs `rasterBrick`) as in the Random Forest classification for this classification example.
+As before, we need to extract all values into a `data.frame`.
+But this time we will extract all the values since we are not limited to a training dataset.

 ```r
 valuetable <- getValues(covs)
 head(valuetable)
 ```

-Now we will construct a kmeans object using the `kmeans()` function.
+Now we will construct a `kmeans` object using the `kmeans()` function.
 Like the Random Forest model, this object packages useful information about the resulting class membership.
 In this case, we will set the number of clusters to three, presumably corresponding to the three classes defined in our random forest classification.

 ```r
 km <- kmeans(na.omit(valuetable), centers = 3, iter.max = 100, nstart = 10)